angrobertsh/inquiries/README.md

 ## Database and model validations on inquiry dates

-I can't believe I didn't check if start_date was before end_date.
-Also, if you inquire for a unit with no price on that day, it shouldn't be free.
+If you inquire for a unit with no price on that day, it shouldn't be free.

 ## True authentication